 In today’s world where technology like cell phones, computers and digital entry to the Internet exist, we are at risk of having our digital data compromised and manipulated.
-Cybersecurity means being protected against the criminal or unauthorized use of electronic data and the measures taken to achieve this.
-We can help with cyber security, Reno Nevada.
+Cyber Security means being protected against the criminal or unauthorized use of electronic data and the measures taken to achieve this.

 A cyber crime is not only about a simple computer hack, user error, or even malicious attacks against small businesses.
 Over the last 5 years, some of the largest and most advanced companies in the world are falling victim to cyber attacks that are destroying businesses, families, and more.

+Our PacStates vCIO recommends we follow the Onion approach for network security as a Multi layer line of defense for you.
 We will work with you to create a customized solution package to protect what is most important to you.
-We are standing by and available for your cybersecurity and technical support 24/7.
+We are standing by and available for your cyber security and technical support 24/7.
 We will get through your challenge together as a team.

 Malware: all forms of malicious software designed to wreak havoc on a computer.
 Common forms of threats include: viruses, trojans, worms, ransomware, bots, spyware, clickjacking, DDoS, and rootkit.
 There are several types of threats to be aware of, and in the past, software damage viruses like Stuxnet have caused physical damage as well.

 Ransomware: an automated intelligence designed specifically to steal data from your computer and hold it hostage.